EU warns of winter famine in Afghanistan

 "No one wants that our offer to [resettle] Afghans at risk can be considered as a call-effect ... ministers understand what happened in 2015 and 2016 during the Syrian crisis.
 No. We don't want to create a call-effect," Borrell said on Tuesday.

-More than 1 million refugees entered the EU in 2015, many of whom headed to Germany after German chancellor Angela Merkel said her country could manage to accommodate them.
+More than 1 million refugees entered the EU in 2015, many of whom headed to Germany after German chancellor Angela Merkel said her country could manage to take care of them.

-For their part, the main political groups in the European Parliament were less concerned than Borrell about creating a pull-factor.
+For their part, the main political groups in the European Parliament were less concerned than Borrell about a pull-factor.

 "We have to ensure that those at risk can come to us," Michael Gahler, a German former diplomat and an MEP from Merkel's centre-right Christian Democratic Union (CDU) party said, despite the fact the CDU is facing national elections in two weeks' time.

-Pedro Marques, a Spanish centre-left MEP, said: "Europe cannot become more and more the land of closed borders and cold hearts.
+Pedro Marques, a Spanish centre-left MEP, said: "Europe cannot become more and more the land of closed borders ...
 We owe that to the Afghans".

 "The justice and home affairs council [EU interior ministers] gave a wrong and selfish message.
-Let the [European] parliament give the right direction," Tineke Strik, a Dutch Green MEP added.
+Let the [European] parliament give the right direction," Tineke Strik, a Dutch Green MEP, added.

-But for all that, Loucas Fourlas, a Cypriot centre-right MEP, noted that most EU states had failed to show solidarity on refugee-sharing in recent years.
+But for all that, Loucas Fourlas, a Cypriot centre-right MEP, noted that EU states had failed to show solidarity on refugee burden-sharing in recent years.

 "We cannot leave this to European countries facing the problem on the front line," he said.

-And anti-refugee hostility also reared its head in Strasbourg when Jérôme Rivière, an MEP from France's far-right National Rally party, which is to vie for power in French elections next year, spoke out.
+And anti-refugee hostility also reared its head in Strasbourg when Jérôme Rivière, an MEP from France's far-right National Rally party, which is vying for power in French elections next year, spoke out.

-He spoke of EU citizens being "suffocated" by Syrian migrants, whom he blamed for terrorist attacks.
+EU citizens were being "suffocated" by high numbers of Syrian migrants, he said, whom he also blamed for terrorist attacks.

 "I refuse another wave of migration from Afghanistan ...
 France first and foremost refuses it," Rivière said.